rngodev/node/README.md

 })
 ```

-You can use the `Rngo` install to run simulations:
+You can use the `Rngo` instance to run simulations:

 ```javascript
 const simulation = await rngo.runSimulation()